Microbial Bioactives

 3.2 Interpretation and discussion of funnel and forest plots

 The statistical interpretation of funnel and forest plots provides crucial insights into both the consistency of study results and the potential for bias in the meta-analysis of microbial abundance and functional diversity across hot springs.
-Forest plots offer a visual synthesis of effect sizes from individual studies, allowing for a comparative assessment of microbial distributions and functional gene prevalence across sites with different environmental parameters.
+Forest plots (Figure 2) offer a visual synthesis of effect sizes from individual studies, allowing for a comparative assessment of microbial distributions and functional gene prevalence across sites with different environmental parameters.
 In the present analysis, forest plots were constructed using weighted mean differences and inverse-variance methods, summarizing quantitative outcomes such as the proportion of Thermoplasmatales, MCG1 lineage members, and cultivable microbial fractions (Tables 1 and 2).
 The forest plots reveal substantial heterogeneity in microbial distributions across ecosystems, with effect sizes ranging from minimal cultivability (0.01) to moderate abundance in archaeal populations (0.33–0.39).
 These variations reflect both environmental influences—such as temperature gradients, pH, and nutrient availability—and methodological differences among studies, including sampling depth, sequencing approaches, and culture-based versus metagenomic techniques.
 The confidence intervals in the forest plots are notably wider for studies reporting extreme values, such as the Qinghai Plateau soil samples, indicating lower precision and highlighting the challenges of obtaining reliable estimates in heterogeneous or extreme environments.
 Conversely, sites like the Jinpen Reservoir show narrower confidence intervals, suggesting more robust and reproducible measurements of microbial abundance.

-Funnel plots were employed to assess potential publication bias and the symmetry of effect sizes relative to study precision.
+Funnel plots (Figure 3) were employed to assess potential publication bias and the symmetry of effect sizes relative to study precision.
 In this analysis, the funnel plots appear generally symmetric, indicating minimal evidence of bias toward studies reporting significant or positive results.
 Most studies cluster around the pooled effect size, with deviations primarily arising from smaller-sample studies with lower precision, as expected in ecological meta-analyses of extreme environments.
 Notably, some outliers in the funnel plots correspond to sites with unusual physicochemical conditions, such as high-temperature acidic springs or geographically isolated thermal systems, which naturally yield effect sizes that differ substantially from the global mean.
 The absence of systematic asymmetry suggests that the aggregated effect sizes are not disproportionately influenced by selective reporting, lending confidence to the validity of the meta-analytic conclusions.

 Combining insights from both plot types reinforces key ecological interpretations.
 Forest plots confirm that microbial abundance and functional gene prevalence are strongly dependent on environmental context, with archaeal populations dominating in deep or sediment-associated layers while photosynthetic and carbohydrate-active genes are enriched in surface microbial mats.
 Funnel plots, in turn, validate that these observations are representative rather than artifacts of selective publication or small-study effects.
 Furthermore, the integration of funnel and forest plots allows for a nuanced understanding of precision and variability: studies with high standard errors contribute less to the pooled effect, ensuring that global estimates are weighted toward the most reliable data.